 ASU Main.
-The faculty in the Department of Electrical Engineering offer the Master of Science in Engineering degree in Electrical Engineering via interactive television.
+The faculty in the Department of Electrical Engineering offer the Master of Science in Engineering (M.S.E.) degree in Electrical Engineering via interactive television.
 This program meets the needs of the part-time student who is working full-time in industry.
 Ten graduate courses are required; six should constitute a major, two courses a minor, and two courses should be taken outside the Department of Electrical Engineering.
-After completing the required hours of course work, students in this program must pass a comprehensive examination covering topics in the major.
-Using the department's three-year schedule of courses, students are able to complete course requirements over the interactive television system.
-For more information, call 480/ 965-3590.
+After completing the required hours of course work, students must pass a comprehensive examination covering topics in the major.
+Using the department's three-year schedule of courses, students can complete course requirements over the interactive television system.
+For more information, call 480/965-3590.
 Business Administration-M.B.A.

 ASU Main.
 The ASU MBA Online program leverages computer and communications technologies to offer the highly ranked ASU M.B.A. to managers and professionals who do not wish to attend a traditional, on-campus program.
 The program consists of on-site sessions, asynchronous technology-based materials, and electronic communication among faculty and students.
 This two-year program consists of 12 four-semester-hour courses.
 For more information, call 480/965-3332.
 ASU West.
-The connectMBA from ASU West allows working professionals to complete a quality, AACSB-accredited M.B.A. without weekly attendance on campus.
+The connect/MBA from ASU West allows working professionals to complete a quality, AACSB International-accredited M.B.A. without weekly attendance on campus.
 Course delivery combines classroom instruction (every seventh weekend) with self-paced, computer-assisted learning.
 The two-year program consists of 15 three-semester-hour courses.
 For more information, access the Web site at www.west.asu.edu/som/mba.
 Engineering-M.E.

 ASU Main.
-The tri-university Master of Engineering degree program is intended to meet the educational needs of Arizona's practicing engineers.
-With industry input, Arizona's three state universities-Arizona State University, Northern Arizona University, and University of Arizona enhance the skills, knowledge, and understanding that are critical to today's practicing engineers.
+The tri-university Master of Engineering (M.E.) degree program is intended to meet the educational needs of Arizona's practicing engineers.
+With industry input, Arizona's three state universities-Arizona State University, Northern Arizona University, and University of Arizona-enhance the skills, knowledge, and understanding that are critical to today's practicing engineers.
 The courses are offered through a variety of distance-delivery methods in flexible formats at any of the three universities.
 The M.E. degree offers the practicing engineer opportunities to design, in conjunction with an advisory committee, a program of study that can reflect the increasingly interdisciplinary nature of engineering practice.
-The M.E. degree requires the completion of 30 semester hours of course work; students must complete a minimum of three hours in applied engineering mathematics as well as three hours of engineering management/business.
+The M.E. degree requires the completion of 30 semester hours of course work; students must complete a minimum of three semester hours in applied engineering mathematics as well as three semester hours of engineering management/business.
 Up to six semester hours from a practice-oriented project may be applied.
 A final examination is required.
+For application information, call 480/965-1726, send e-mail to m.eng@asu.edu, or access the program's Web site at triuniv.engr.arizona.edu.
+Technology-M.S.